-The policies vary at each firm but all take into consideration many different aspects of classic bike ownership.
+Policies vary at each firm but all take into consideration many different aspects of classic bike ownership.
 Considerations such as the fact that classic bikes are ridden less often.
-They’re also usually meticulously maintained by careful older, more experienced riders.
+They’re also usually meticulously maintained by careful, older more experienced riders.

 Consequently, if you’re an owner of a vintage/classic moto you can expect greatly reduced premiums in nearly most cases.

 What makes a motorcycle a classic is an almost philosophical question.
 One to be endlessly debated in riding circles.
 Insurance companies on the other hand take a more pragmatic yet nuanced approach.

 All providers specify minimum age prerequisites.
 It’s somewhere between 15 and 30 years for classic bikes and 30 or 40 years for vintage bikes.

 These age thresholds may also be accompanied by stipulations surrounding make and model.
 Even the perceived status of the machine from a collector’s perspective will be factored in.
 This is especially true when considering future classics.

 Ultimately, it means not all providers will offer cover for your particular bike.
 So, save time by checking the specific criteria of each provider, before filling out forms or making calls.